Terraform-basic with hands-on work

 Link: https://developer.hashicorp.com/terraform/language/meta-arguments/depends_on

-3. Depends on meta-arguments: The depends_on meta-argument in Terraform is used to express explicit dependencies between resources.
-It allows you to specify that one resource depends on another, ensuring that Terraform will create or update the referenced resources before processing the resource with the depends_on set.
+meta-argument in Terraform is used to express explicit dependencies between resources.
+It allows you to specify that one resource depends on another, ensuring that Terraform will create or update the referenced resources before processing the resource with thedepends_on

 Count meta-arguments: